epfl-ada/ada-2024-project-outlier-1/README.md

 ### Methods:

 In this project, we focus on the performances of Wikispeedia players, the changes that occurred in the structure of Wikipedia between 2007 and 2024 and the links between these two elements.
-These are two very different tasks that we however link and analyze the effect the latter could have had on the former.
+These are two very different tasks that we link.
+We analyze the effect that the structure could have on the players' performance.
 We thus decided to split our approach as follow:

 1. Exploration and analysis of players’ performances in 2007